Skparab1/Skparab1/README.md

 ### About me
   - I am a 9th grader in California
   - I like programming in Python
-  - I also know Java and Pascal and am familiar with html and javascript
+  - I also know Javascript and Pascal and am familiar with Html and Java
   - I am currently working on [Encryption code](https://github.com/skparab1/encryption-code)
   - I like replicating video games in Python, like [Flappy bird](https://github.com/skparab1/flappy-bird), [Pong](https://github.com/skparab1/pong), and [Battleship](https://github.com/skparab1/battleship)
   - I am a member of cs club